Distinguished Sustainable Development Professors

 (C) Asian Development Bank

 Um Woochong is a Managing Director General of the Asian Development Bank.
 He previously was director-general and Chief Compliance of the Sustainable Development and Climate Change Department.
 Um was responsible for developing sector and thematic policies, strategies, frameworks, and operational plans, encouraging vibrant sector and thematic communities of practice and developing new business ideas.
 With an extensive career in the field of international development at ADB, Um has played a vital role in working towards achieving ADB’s strategic priorities.
 Um holds a master’s degree in Business Administration from New York University’s Stern School of Business.

 - John M. Christensen

-Dr. John Christensen is the Director of the UNEP DTU Partnership (UDP).
-He has worked on energy, climate and development issues for the UN Environment Program in different capacities for the last 30 years.
-The UDP has a staff of approximately 70 professionals engaged in analytical studies and technical assistance activities in more than 60 developing countries.Current focus of his work is on implementation of the Paris Agreement and SDG 7, including co-leading the annual UN Environment flagship Emissions Gap Report.
+Dr. John Christensen is a Senior Advisor at CONCITO, Denmark’s green think tank.
+As a previous Director under UNEP DTU Partnership, he has worked on energy, climate, and development issues for the UN Environment Program in different capacities for the last 30 years.
+The focus of his work was on the implementation of the Paris Agreement and SDG 7, including co-leading the annual UN Environment flagship Emissions Gap Report.
 John has in addition had a long involvement with the Intergovernmental Panel on Climate change (IPCC) where he has been a lead author on five reports and a member of the Bureau for a couple of years.
-John holds a doctorate degree in energy planning methods for rural energy access from the Technical University of Denmark.
+John holds a doctorate in energy planning methods for rural energy access from the Technical University of Denmark.